How does the Reverse Mortgage process work?

 If I take out a reverse mortgage, the lender agent will own my home.

-FALSE — The lender's interest is limited to the loan balance and they will NEVER take control of the title.
-You and your heirs/estate retain ownership of the home.
+FALSE — The lender’s interest is limited to the loan balance.
+You and your heirs/estate retain ownership of the home*.

-I can’t get a reverse mortgage loan without it affecting my pension, Social Security or Medicaid.
+I can’t get a reverse mortgage loan without it affecting my pension, Social Security.

 NOT NECESSARILY — A reverse mortgage will not affect most means-tested benefits.